How Can I Tell if My Dog is Ready to Breed?

 "Breeders should allow their female dog to pass her first two heat cycles before attempting to breed her."

 For starters, you might be wondering how to know when it’s time to breed your dog.
 This is important to understand the signs a female dog is ready to mate, otherwise your female dog won’t be receptive to the male and the breeding process won’t be a success.
 But how do you know when to breed a dog?

-Breeders should allow their female dog to pass her first two heat cycles before attempting to breed her.
+Responsible dog breeders should allow their female dog to pass her first two heat cycles at least before ever attempting to breed her.
 It is the third heat that begins the prime period in terms of fertility in dog breeding.
 During this time, her hormone levels have reached optimum level to prepare her uterus for a healthy pregnancy.
 It is important to note that age also plays a factor.
 A dog on her third heat cycle may still be too young to breed, especially for certain health tests, so you can always wait an additional cycle or two to help ensure the best possible pregnancy.

 As for when is the precise moment to breed, female dogs exhibit some fairly obvious signs when they are ready.
 If you watch closely and notice her body changes and behavior, you’ll know exactly when she is ready.

 Here are signs a female dog is ready to mate:

 Observe your dog’s genital area.
 If she is about to go into heat, her vulva will begin to swell.
 Simply take a look at her back end, a swollen vulva will be very noticeable.